api3-ecosystem/prediction-market-guide/guide.md

         emit SellOrder(_msgSender(), _amount, 0);
     }

-    /// @notice The trading contract call this function for each individual prediction.
+    /// @notice The Prediction Market contract call this function for each individual prediction.
-    /// Owner being the trading contract.
+    /// Owner being the Prediction Market contract.
     /// @param vote The nature of the winning side.
     /// vote - True => Yes won
     /// vote - False => No won